 - The 7 areas of insecurity that the affluent market doesn’t want you to know about.

 - Where you need to be.
-What you need to read.
+What you need to read in order to penetrate the hyper-responsive sub-niches of the affluent market.

 - How the press and PR fit into your overall strategy.